The Ed Sullivan Show: The Beatles

 They were shown on tape February 23 (this appearance had been taped earlier in the day on February 9 before their first live appearance).
-They followed Ed's intro with "Twist and Shout" and "Please Please Me" and closed the show once again with "I Want to Hold Your Hand".
+They followed Sullivan's intro with "Twist and Shout" and "Please Please Me" and closed the show once again with "I Want to Hold Your Hand".

 The Beatles appeared live for the final time on August 14, 1965.
 The show was broadcast September 12, 1965, and earned Sullivan a 60-percent share of the nighttime audience for one of the appearances.
 This time they followed three acts before coming out to perform "I Feel Fine", "I'm Down", and "Act Naturally" and then closed the show with "Ticket to Ride", "Yesterday", and "Help!"
-Although this was their final live appearance on the show, the group provided filmed promotional clips of songs to air exclusively on Sullivan's program over the next few years, including videos of both "Paperback Writer" and "Rain" from 1966 and three clips from 1967, including "Penny Lane", "Strawberry Fields Forever", and "Hello, Goodbye."
+Although this was their final live appearance on the show, the group provided filmed promotional clips of songs to air exclusively on Sullivan's program over the next few years, including videos of both "Paperback Writer" and "Rain" from 1966 and three clips from 1967, including "Penny Lane", "Strawberry Fields Forever", and "Hello, Goodbye".
 In late 1967, the group also sent a telegram to Sullivan in addition to their promotional clips, a note which the host read live on air.
 The group's last appearance on Sullivan's program was via prerecorded promotional clips of their songs "Two of Us" and "Let It Be", broadcast on the show on the first day of March in 1970.
 Although both videos were recorded in late January 1969, the delay was due to the band's dissatisfaction with the tedious Let It Be album sessions and the group's impending break-up.
 In all probability, the scheduling of the March 1970 broadcast was to promote the release of the band's upcoming film Let It Be in May of that year.

+The Doors

+In September 1967, The Doors appeared on The Ed Sullivan Show, where they were scheduled to perform "People Are Strange" and "Light My Fire".
+Before their performance of "Light My Fire", the show's producers told the band's frontman, Jim Morrison, that he had to censor the lyric "girl, we couldn't get much higher," as network executives believed it was a reference to drug use.
+Morrison agreed backstage, but when the performance began, he sang the original lyric without hesitation.
+The moment was broadcast live to millions of viewers.

+After the show, Ed Sullivan refused to shake the band's hands, and a producer informed them they would never be invited back.
+Morrison reportedly replied, "Hey man, we just did The Ed Sullivan Show" making it clear he didn't care about the ban.
+This act of defiance became one of rock music's most famous moments, cementing Morrison's rebellious reputation and The Doors' image as a band unwilling to compromise their art for television.